p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 At the beginning, that film was black and white, because that was all there was.
 Color came later.
 Before taking a single photograph, you made a decision.
 You loaded a roll of film, and that decision defined the camera you were holding.

-If the film was black and white, your camera was a black-and-white camera.
+If the film were black-and-white, your camera would be a black-and-white camera.

-If the film was color, your camera was a color camera.
+If the film were color, your camera was a color camera.

 This mattered.
 It shaped how you looked at the world before you raised the camera to your eye.
 It determined what you paid attention to, what you ignored, and what you expected the image to become.
 Black and white and color were not effects applied later.
 They were distinct modes, chosen in advance, each with its own constraints and intentions.